-Can you move Windows Server to different hardware
+Can you migrate Windows Server to new hardware machine?

 Because it is new hardware, you need to consider many things such as driver issues.
 Luckily, Windows Server Backup has bare metal recovery which allows you to restore Windows Server backup image to dissimilar hardware.